nanoc/nanoc.app/content/docs/1-introduction.md

 ### Fast

+Static pages load lightning fast.

 The main reason why nanoc was created, is to reduce the server load and improve page load times.
 After all, nothing gets served faster than a static HTML page.
 Many CMSes (in its broadest sense) waste a lot of time.
 On each request, they fetch data from the database, then let a templating system merge the data with a page template, and finally send the assembled content to the site visitor’s browser.
 Caching helps quite a bit, but not all CMSes do it well.

-nanoc goes a step further than caching, and generates static files right away (you may call it "extreme caching" if you are so inclined).
+nanoc goes a step further than caching, and generates static files right away (you may call it “extreme caching” if you are so inclined).
 Using static files is not only fast—it also allows web browsers to cache files much more efficiently due to `Last-Modified` headers and such.

 ### Safe